HomeClass GuideHavoc Demon Hunter PvP Guide - The War Within 11.1 PvP Guide

 As we enter the new expansion, Demon Hunters keep a majority of talents and spells we have all been accustomed to from Dragonflight.
 The most distinguishable change focuses on our PvP talents, as Chaotic Imprint is now completely removed from our list of options, and even Cleansed By Flame now only removes one magic debuff off ourselves, after using Immolation Aura, instead of removing all magic debuff effects.

-But to jump into the main focal point of The War Within, we are now introduced with two new Hero talent builds, as every class receives two to choose from.
+Jumping into the main focal point of The War Within, we are now introduced with two new Hero talent builds, as every class receives two to choose from.
 For Demon Hunters, we have Fel-Scarred and Aldrachi Reaver.
 These both provide great additions to our toolkit, and can be swapped around depending on our current matchup.

 Overall, Havoc Demon Hunter tends to feel quite similar to its Dragonflight counterpart, but with new ways of delivering sustained burst damage.
 Most likely, we will continue to see this spec as a strong contender in the competitive scene as the season progresses.